grauwoelfchen/cia/README.md

-Current IP Address
+CIA
 ===========

-A tiny app as checker of ip address.
+A tiny app as checker for your Current IP Address.
-This app returns just string contain current ip address of client like [dyndns.org](http://checkip.dyndns.org/).
+This app returns just string contain ip address of client like [dyndns.org](http://checkip.dyndns.org/).

 It's the app on Sinatra with Haml and Sass.
 You can run at heroku.com.